THE ART OF ROBERT-RALPH CARMICHAEL

 He was a prolific artist creating over 500 paintings and hundreds of drawings.
 He was a landscape and still life painter, but his passion was surrealism, or representational painting as he called it.

-In this book we showcase his artistic works – surreal, landscape, and still life paintings - and his murals, drawings, and coins.
+In this book I showcase his artistic works – surreal, landscape, and still life paintings - and his murals, drawings, and coins.
 The images were chosen from Carmichael’s personal archives.
 The archives encompassed his entire portfolio of paintings and drawings.

 As well we provide a brief outline of Robert-Ralph Carmichael’s life, and the influences on his art.
 I grew up in the idyllic old farming community of Sylvan Valley where Bob and his wife, and fellow artist, Gwen Keatley set up their home and studio in 1976.
 I got to know them quite well.
 Gwen provided me with access to Bob’s archive.
 But, most importantly, Gwen, in her uniquely inimitable manner, shared stories of their life and Bob’s paintings.
 Many of the stories are included in the book.